allan-tulane/sp24-assignment-02-zbirnbaum/assignment-02.md

 - n^(log(base3)9) = n^2, belongs to O(n^2)
 - runtime complexity = O((n^2)logn)

-I would choose algorithm A because it has the best runtime complexity.
+I would choose algorithm C because it utilizes the best divide and conquer algorithm.

 3. Now that you have some practice solving recurrences, let's work on implementing some algorithms.
 In lecture we discussed a divide and